javeed10-19/Excelr-DataScience-Assignments/Assignment-10-Support Vector Machine (SVM)/README.md

 1. Download the repository files
 2. Open Jupyter Notebook
 3. Open the `.ipynb` notebook file
-4. Run all cells sequentially to perform data preprocessing and transformation techniques
+4. Run all cells sequentially to train and evaluate the SVM model

 ---

 ## 📊 Dataset Information
-The dataset contains structured data used for applying preprocessing methods such as scaling, normalization, encoding, and feature transformation for Machine Learning tasks.
+The dataset contains structured data used for classification and prediction tasks using Support Vector Machine algorithms.

 ---

 ## 🎯 Learning Outcome
-Successfully learned how to preprocess and transform raw data into a suitable format for Machine Learning algorithms using various data transformation techniques.
+Successfully learned how to build and evaluate Support Vector Machine models, apply kernel techniques, and perform classification tasks using Machine Learning algorithms.

 ---